-The Stored Procedure Transformation in Informatica help you to use Stored procedures inside the Transformation.
-Using this transformation you can perform operation like : Drop or Recreate Indexes, Check for Space in a Database, performing Complex Calculations.
-In this article we will show you, How to use Stored procedure Transformation to Rollback the passing records with example.
+The Stored Procedure Transformation in Informatica helps you to use Stored procedures inside the Transformation.
+Using this transformation you can perform an operation like Drop or Recreate Indexes, Check for Space in a Database, performing Complex Calculations.

 For this example, we are going to use SP Source and Destination tables.
 From the below screenshot you can see that the Source table has 15 records and Destination table is Empty.

 and the Stored procedure that we are going to use is:

 TIP: We explained everything about the Stored procedure and its functionalities in SQL Server tutorial.
 I suggest you refer Stored Procedures article to understand the topic.

 In this example, we will show you, How to use Stored Procedure Transformation in Informatica.
 Before we start configuring, First let me connect with the Informatica repository service.

 In order to do so, we have to provide the Informatica Admin Console credentials.
 So, Please provide the appropriate Username and Password, and click the Connect button.

 TIP: Here you have to provide the Admin Username and password that you specified while installing the Informatica Server.

 Step 1: Source Definition for Stored Procedure Transformation in Informatica

 Once you connected successfully, Please navigate to Source Analyzer and define your Sources.
 In this example, we are using Sp Source table from SQL Server database as our source definitions.
 Please refer Database Source in Informatica to understand the steps involved in creating source definition